appacademy/aa15-react-redux-authenticate-me/README-frontend-phase-1.md

 ### Example `LoginFormPage` component

-Again, there is no absolute "right" way of doing this.
-As long as your React application is behaving as expected, then you don't need to make your code look exactly like the example code below.
+Again, there is no single "right" way to do this.
+For instance, you might consider using [`reselect`](https://reselect.js.org/) to memoize your selectors functions.
+As long as your React application behaves as expected, there's no need to make your code match the example below exactly.

 Here's an example for `LoginFormPage` component: